uci-zotbot/uci-zotbot.github.io/docs/index.md

 ## Meet the ZotBot Team

-The ZotBot team is a diverse group of students made up of undergraduate and graduate students from different disciplines with a passion for innovation.
+From UCI, The ZotBot team is a diverse group of students made up of undergraduate and graduate students from different disciplines with a passion for innovation.
 William Schallock - project manager
 Claire Urata - project manager
 Ananth G